This post is about mailbox migration in Microsoft 365 so we will focus only on Exchange Online and hybrid administration topics in this chapter.

 - Select the migration type as cutover migration

 - Prepare for a cutover migration provides the prerequisite steps for cutover migration.
-Read it to learn how to migrate mailboxes using this migration type.
+Read it to learn on how to migrate mailboxes using this migration type.
 After prerequisite meets, click Next.

 - Select a migration endpoint.
 They are connection settings for the server that you want to migrate users to or from.
 They can be associated with any migration batch.
 Select or create the migration endpoint describing the connection to the remote environment.
 Learn more about migration endpoints.